kevinyswong/kevinyswong.github.io/index.md

 audience cannot hear.
 This is a form of symbolic purity and mathematical precision, highly ritualized and allegorical.
-Here, there is certainly a plot—three women coming and going and briefly, discreetly sharing a few words, but the plot is so reduced that these motions are not the point of the play, but rather the question to the audience is: what do these motions mean?
+Here, there is certainly a plot—three women coming and going and briefly, discreetly sharing a few words, but the plot is so reduced, the essential arc done once and then repeated two more times, that these motions are not the point of the play, but rather the question to the audience is: what do these motions mean?

-I am not the originator of these works, but I wish to suggest that it may well be a fruitless effort for the audience to go back and reconsider all the details and strive to ascertain a secret, thriving, schemed plot as though the creators were so malicious to deliberately keep this treasure and key insight of the work out of plain sight when in fact the plot is not the point.
+I am not the originator of these works, but I wish to suggest that it may well be a fruitless effort for the audience, having just experienced one of these works, trying to make sense of it, to go back and reconsider all the details and strive to ascertain a secret, thriving, schemed plot as though the creators were so malicious to deliberately keep this treasure and key insight of the work out of plain sight when in fact the plot is not the point.
 Why must there be a plot?
 A theme?
 A moral?
 Why must we imprison ourselves with this arbitrary, rigid checklist rather than start from first principles?
 If we were satisfied with just plot, we can simply read the five-sentence summary at the back of a book and let ourselves be convinced that we've seen what this novel